iSEngLab/AwesomeLLM4APR/README.md

 **We use an LLM-based bot to automatically fetch and summarize new LLM4APR papers, with regular human curation to ensure quality.
-You can check the raw bot updates in this [file](https://github.com/iSEngLab/AwesomeLLM4APR/blob/main/update.md), or explore the curated summaries on our [summary site](https://iseabot.github.io/CI-LLM4APR).**
+You can check the raw bot updates in this separate [update_file](https://github.com/iSEngLab/AwesomeLLM4APR/blob/main/update.md), or explore the curated summaries on our [summary site](https://iseabot.github.io/CI-LLM4APR).**

 ## 📖 Contents